dev-arcade/HexWorldUtils/Bugs.md

 **Suggestion:**
 If this data structure ever needs to be used in jobs, consider using `FixedString` types for better Burst compatibility.

 ---
+Note: this will increase the memory usage by a lot with very small performance gains
+---

 ## Priority Recommendations